Chat with us, powered by LiveChat ;

 • Homeowners using parts of their dream home for business purposes may be subject to personal property tax, calculated on the net book value or fair market value of business assets.

 • The Sales and Use Tax (SUT) in Puerto Rico impacts property management, maintenance, or leasing services.
-The combined state and municipal rate is 11.5%.
+The combined state and municipal rate is 11.5%, which can influence costs associated with managing Puerto Rico real estate tax responsibilities.

 • A common question is, does Puerto Rico pay property taxes?
 Yes, penalties for late payment of property taxes in the state of Puerto Rico include monthly interest charges and fines, making it essential to meet deadlines to avoid additional costs.